website

 Pea protein

-Pea proteins come from yellow split peas and are extracted firstly by drying and grinding the peas into fine flour-like powder, and then mixing them with water to separate fibre and starch.
+Pea proteins come from yellow split peas and are extracted by first drying and grinding the peas into a fine flour-like powder, then mixing them with water to separate fibre and starch.

-While pea is a complete protein and one of the few plant-based proteins with all the amino acids, it does not always have comparable amounts of these to animal-based proteins and specifically lacks methionine which is needed to produce cysteine which is the precursor to the production of glutathione in the body.
+While Pea is a complete protein and one of the few plant-based proteins with all the amino acids, it does not always have comparable amounts of these EAAs when compared to an animal-based protein, and specifically lacks methionine, which is needed to produce cysteine, which is the precursor to the production of glutathione in the body.

 The other consideration for you is the source of the peas, so be sure to read the label if pea protein is your thing and make an informed decision.